 9. How do I order my Official Transcripts at PCCD?

-You can order Official Transcripts through your Student Center (under My Class Schedule) or through Admissions and Records.
+You can order Official Transcripts through your Campus Solutions (under My Class Schedule) or through Admissions and Records.
 For a full list of ways, please visit the Admissions and Records Official Transcript Request page.